Proceedings of the National Academy of Sciences of the United States of America

 Name Bartolomei, Marisa S.

-Location University of Pennsylvania School of Medicine
+Location University of Pennsylvania, Perelman School of Medicine

 Primary Field Animal, Nutritional and Applied Microbial Sciences